fioritracker/help/docs/index.md

 [![](res/tiles.png)](res/tiles.png)

 # Handy add-ons available
-Fiori Tracker offers a stack of relations linking your SAP Fiori apps and catalogs to other information (system values, usage statistics).
+Fiori Tracker offers a stack of relations linking your SAP Fiori application to related records like mapping to catalogs, roles, and usage statistics.
 Choose and install only the relations you need.

 [![](res/bubbles.png)](res/bubbles.png)